harsilspatel/pong-breakout/README.md

 ## Related 🎮
-Checkout [ohHell](https://github.com/harsilspatel/ohHell), a trick-taking card game in which the objective is to win exactly the number of tricks bid 🃏
+You may also want to checkout [ohHell](https://github.com/harsilspatel/ohHell), a trick-taking card game in which the objective is to win exactly the number of tricks bid 🃏

 </br>
 </br>